babiabeo/tiny-math/README.md

 ## Documentation

-Please go to [this page](https://deno.land/x/tiny_math?doc) and navigate to any file you want to see.
+Please go to [this page](https://deno.land/x/tiny_math?doc) and navigate to any function you want to see.

 ## License